How a Labor Matrix Can Boost Your Shop's Profitability

 These aren't new, but the scale and speed of recent tariff changes are.
 We’ve seen rates jump from 3% to 80% on some items.
 That’s not a minor adjustment—that’s a margin killer if you’re not prepared.

-Here’s where things get real.
-When your cost on a part jumps 20, 30, even 50%, you have three choices:
+When the cost of a part jumps 20, 30, even 50%, your options narrow fast:

 If you haven’t already implemented a parts pricing matrix, it’s time.